MaxenceCalifano/Groupomania/README.md

-# Groupomania
+# About

-Groupomania is a corporate social network built with React for the frontend part, NodeJs and Express for the backend and has a MySQL database.
+**Groupomania** is a corporate social network built with React for the frontend part, NodeJs and Express for the backend and has a MySQL database.

 It is my 7th and last project from the Web Developer training program of OpenClassRooms.

-## prerequisite
+## Prerequisites

 To run Groupomania you'll need to have installed on your computer :
 - NodeJS